luyadev/luya/docs/guide/luya-guideline.md

 </div>
 ```

 > You can see that all classes for the `crud` component are prefixed with `crud-`.
 That way we always know what we can find in which SCSS file.
 In the HTML you can see that there is a standalone component `table`, wrapped by the class `crud-table`.
-This results in an extra scss component `_table.scss`.
+This results in an extra SCSS component `_table.scss`.